shapeshifter/shapeshifter-specification/docs/general-description/validate-phase.md

 This means that deviation on ISPs with ‘requested’ disposition that have been traded, might lead to penalties for the associated AGR.
 Updates on other ISPs are always possible for the AGR but will require a new D-prognosis.
 Other AGRs can still change their D-prognoses for all ISPs without incurring a penalty.
-More details about the penalty calculation can be found in the settlement Section 2.6.
+More details about the penalty calculation can be found in the [settlement](settle-phase.md).

 The load profile resulting from a flexibility deal will be stored independently from any subsequent updates of the D-prognosis, because it allows the DSO to verify the actual delivery of the flexibility for settlement purposes.